mctinker/Map-Tasker/README.md

 **Coding Style:**

-- This project uses [Black](https://github.com/psf/black) for code formatting.
-Please ensure your contributions are formatted with Black.
+- This project uses [Ruff](https://docs.astral.sh/ruff/formatter/) for code formatting.
+Please ensure your contributions are formatted with Ruff.

 We appreciate your help in making MapTasker better!